krbnite/krbnite.github.io/_in_progress/2019-04-01-Cat-Vars-and-Models-Take-2.md

 Comleted case analysis (CCA) would have us remove the missing data.
 But what should we do about the available, but not very straightforward data?

+# The Target
+We are interested in dropout/retention as an outcome.
+Let's say the data set includes a variable, DISCHARGE_REASON, which has the following levels and percentages:
+* CT - completed treatment (48%)
+* DO - dropped out prior to completing treatment (29%)
+* IN - incarcerated prior to completing treatment (2%)
+* DI - died prior to completing treatment (1%)
+* RT - relocated/transferred to another facility/location prior to completing treatment (17%)
+* UK - UNKNOWN/MISSING/NULL (3%)

+What we do has everything to do with our goal: is this patient likely to dropout or complete treatment.

+There are a few approaches we can take:
+* make this a binary classification problem (CT/DO) and throw out other levels of DISCHARGE_REASON before splitting data set into training/validation/test
+* make this a multiclass classification problem, e.g., DO/CT/OTHER
+* rescope our problem as a completion vs non-completion problem (CT/OTHER)

+For example,
+we are not trying to predict death.
+Since death does not neatly fit into completion or dropout, I think we can remove them.
+Think about the patient intake process: our goal is to estimate a patient's likelihood of completing treatment.